Taape for Tiara

 or had some cheap headband headlights you might look for.

-and street lights for the first part of the race.
+street lights and their headlamp for the first 7.5 miles of the race.

 * The Early Start is for

-slower marathoners or walkers who anticipate finishing over 6 hours.
+60+ marathoners or walkers only who anticipate finishing over 6 hours.

 AM.
 You may need running lights just after Mile 8.

-* Marathoners or early start marathoners will run out of street lights
+* Marathoners or early start 60+ marathoners will run out of

-if you pass the 8 mile mark before 6:20 AM.
+street lights if you pass the 7.5 mile area before 6:20 AM.

 Wear reflective clothing and flashers and bring a bottle of water for

 the first 6 miles in case aid stations are late.
-Early starters will
+60+ early starters

-receive finishers medal and a license plate frame, but not age division
+will receive finishers medal and a license plate frame and be included